 This also applies within channels when you are promoting your campaign to multiple, distinct audiences.
-Let’s say you promote your campaign with Facebook ads that are targeted toward three different audiences.
+Let’s say you promote your marketing campaign with Facebook ads that are targeted toward three different audiences.
 Initially, you give them all the same daily budget but, after gathering some data about the cost per click and the cost per conversion for each audience, you discover that one of them is driving high-quality traffic at a cheaper price.
 Based on that insight, you’d want to increase the budget for that audience.

 Measuring this data to get insight you can use to shift your budget is easy when you’re using visual performance reporting tools.
 You can filter your reports to compare the performance of different advertising channels and audiences.
 Check out this helpful resource to learn how you can use UTM variables to set up lead source tracking to get this insight.

 By actively managing your campaign’s budget rather than just letting it run its course, you can squeeze more results out of your campaign without spending more money.

 6. Optimize your marketing campaigns and course-correct along the way